Ravi0244/Stepture-QA-Screenshots-Word-Logs-Azure-DevOps/PRIVACY_POLICY.md

 - **Azure DevOps settings (optional):** your organization name, project name, team, area path, default field values, sign-off presets, default task titles, and a Personal Access Token (PAT) that you enter.
 These are stored locally so you do not have to re-enter them.
 The PAT is a credential you generate and control; you can clear it at any time using the "Clear" button in the Extension's settings.
 - **Preferences and history:** your light/dark theme choice and a local log of items you have pushed to Azure DevOps (for quick reference, with links back to those work items), stored locally.

-This data remains on your device until you delete it (via the Extension's controls or by removing the Extension).
-It is not synced to the developer.
+Because a test session may contain many screenshots and screen recordings, the Extension uses unlimited local browser storage.
+This data remains on your device until you delete it (via the Extension's controls or by removing the Extension), and is not synced to the developer.

 ## What the Extension captures